DEC RADIX 50: 16-bit systems

+There were several minor variations of this encoding with differing interpretations of the 27, 28, 29 code points.
+Where RADIX 50 was used for filenames stored on media, the code points represent the $, %, * characters, and will be shown as such when listing the directory with utilities such as DIR.
+When encoding strings in the PDP-11 assembler and other PDP-11 programming languages the code points represent the $, ., % characters, and are encoded as such with the default RAD50 macro in the global macros file, and this encoding was used in the symbol tables.
+Some early documentation for the RT-11 operating system considered the code point 29 to be undefined.

 The use of RADIX 50 was the source of the filename size conventions used by Digital Equipment Corporation PDP-11 operating systems.
 Using RADIX 50 encoding, six characters of a filename could be stored in two 16-bit words, while three more extension (file type) characters could be stored in a third 16-bit word.
-The period that separated the filename and its extension was implied (i.e., was not stored and always assumed to be present).
-RADIX 50 was also commonly used in the symbol tables of the various PDP-11 programming languages.
+Similarly, a three-character device name such as "DL1" could also be stored in a 16-bit word.
+The period that separated the filename and its extension, and the colon separating a device name from a filename, was implied (i.e., was not stored and always assumed to be present).